Robert Huth: Stoke City

 On 27 August 2009, Huth signed a four-year contract with Stoke City for £5 million.
 He made his Stoke debut in a 1–0 win over Sunderland on 29 August 2009, replacing goalscorer Dave Kitson.
 He celebrated his 100th Premier League appearance by scoring his first Stoke goal on 4 October 2009, against Everton.
 On 17 October, Huth punched Matthew Upson in the face during a match against West Ham, though he received no card from the referee.
 Huth was later charged by the FA for the incident.
 He admitted his guilt the following day, and apologised for the incident.
 Huth was subsequently suspended for three matches by the FA.
 Huth scored a 90th-minute equaliser against Liverpool on 16 January 2010.
 He then scored his third Stoke goal in a 2–1 win over Portsmouth.
 He was given the captain's armband for Stoke's 2009–10 FA Cup quarter-final tie at former club Chelsea, which he described as a proud moment for himself.

 Huth opened his account for the 2010–11 season with a 93rd-minute winner against Aston Villa to help Stoke record their first win of the season.
 He followed this up with goals against Birmingham City, Wigan, Blackburn Rovers, Wolverhampton Wanderers and two against Sunderland.
-He also scored in the FA Cup quarter-final against West Ham, helping Stoke to reach the semi-final stage for the first time since 1972.
+He also scored in the FA Cup quarter-final against West Ham, helping Stoke to reach the semi-final stage. last done 1972.
 He scored in the 5–0 FA Cup Semi-final victory against Bolton Wanderers, becoming the first Stoke defender to score nine goals in a season.
 He then played in the FA Cup final against Manchester City as Stoke lost 1–0.
 After a successful season for Huth, he was named Stoke's Player of the Year.